markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 }
 ```

-Next we want to adjust our `.hero-form` rule to have these two declarations:
+Next we want to adjust our `.hero-form` CSS rule to have these two declarations:

 - `width: 40%;`